-1st semester Monday evening (Min.
+1st semester: Tuesday evening (Min.
 No. 8)

 Upon successful completion of this unit, it is expected that students will be able to:

 1. list the main tenets of at least three religions in Australia

 2. describe the common aspects of Islam and Christianity

 3. demonstrate an empathetic understanding of Australian Aboriginal religions

 4. compare prayer in Christianity and the primal religions

 5. examine the claims of uniqueness by any one religion (Level 3)

 Level 2: A tutorial presentation and discussion of an aspect of Australian Aboriginal religions.
 Submit the same as a written essay of 2000 words (40%); 2500 word essay showing the need for understanding and collaboration between religions for a better human society (60%)

 Level 3: As per Level 2, essay 3000 words